aqshaljulian26/aqshaljulian26/README.md

-## 👋 Hello, I'm Muhammad Aqshal Julian, Here's a few Projects that i have been worked on from my college days and workplace.
+## 👋 Hello, I'm Muhammad Aqshal Julian, here's a few of my projects that i have been worked on from my college days until at my workplace.

 ## 🚀 About Me
 - 🎓 Took a Diploma Degree at Computer Software Engineering in **Universitas Indonesia** and Bachelor Degree at Computer Science and Engineering in **Sekolah Tinggi Teknologi Informasi NIIT**
+- 💻 Currently working at PT.BFI Finance Indonesia Tbk
 - 💻 Passionate about Frontend Development, and UI/UX design
 - 🎯 My recent project that i have worked on **https://github.com/aqshaljulian26/BFIProject**
 - 📖 Eager and Always learning new technologies